-- Conducting file reviews of new students to ensure the school is well-prepared before the student enters in order to support a successful transition. - Working with the School Principal to review the 1701 list of designated students and ensure it is correct. - Working with the School Clerical, Inclusive Education Clerical, School Principal, District Principal of MyEdBC and Director of Inclusive Education to ensure that school MyEdBC information is accurate. - Organizing and facilitating IEP and School-Based Team (SBT) meetings, taking and sharing meeting minutes, coordination with Itinerant Staff. - Writing student IEPs in consultation with other stakeholders: students, parents, school, and district staff, outside agencies. - Maintaining and uploading required documentation into the Student Information System on a regular and timely basis. - Requesting and coordinating the services of outside agencies and district itinerant staff. - Co-planning with school staff to develop, maintain, and adapt as necessary a learning and/or behaviour plan for the student within the school and in specific classroom settings. - With the School Principal, building and adapting EA schedules to best support student learning needs. - Transition support for students changing schools or moving from elementary to middle school, or middle to secondary school. - Work collaboratively with the school leadership team on class configuration planning to optimize service and supports for students.
+- Conducting file reviews of new students to ensure the school is well-prepared before the student enters in order to promote a successful transition. - Working with the school principal to review the 1701 list of designated students and ensure it is correct. - Working with the school cleric, inclusive education cleric, school principal, district principal of MyEdBC and director of instruction - inclusive education to ensure that school MyEdBC information is accurate. - Organizing and facilitating IEP and SBT meetings, taking and sharing meeting minutes, and coordination with itinerant staff. - Writing student IEPs in consultation with other stakeholders: students, parents, school, district staff, and other outside agencies. - Maintaining and uploading required documentation into the Student Information System on a regular and timely basis. - Requesting and coordinating the services of outside agencies and district itinerant staff. - Co-planning with school staff to develop, maintain, and adapt as necessary a learning and/or behaviour plan for the student within the school and in specific classroom settings. - With the school principal, building and adapting EA schedules to best develop student learning needs. - Transition support for students changing schools or moving from elementary to middle school, or middle to secondary school. - Work collaboratively with the school leadership team on class configuration planning to optimize service and resources for students.